ghga-de/milestones-docs/54-peacock-spider/technical_specification.md

 ## Additional Implementation Details:

-Dataset information can exist in one of file states:
+Dataset information can exist in one of five states:

 1) Dataset is not yet registered
 2) Dataset is registered, but no file information is available